9QIX/HTB-SOCAnalystPrerequisites/IV. Introduction to Windows Command Line/III. PowerShell/VIII. Working with the Windows Event Log.md

 PS C:\htb> Get-WinEvent -LogName 'Security' -MaxEvents 5 | Select-Object -ExpandProperty Message
 ```

-To filter for logon failures in the Security log, checking for Event ID 4625: An account failed to log on:
+To filter for logon failures in the Security log, checking for Event ID 4625: "An account failed to log on":

 ```powershell
 PS C:\htb> Get-WinEvent -FilterHashTable @{LogName='Security';ID='4625 '}